mobijoker/Cyber/_posts/Arthur/Articles/en/2013-07-04-chistka-linux.md

 *Note:*

-* The parameter "m" is needed to display the data in a familiar megabytes.
+* The parameter `m` is needed to display the data in a familiar megabytes.
-* The parameter "s" is necessary to show only the total volume of the catalog.
+* The parameter `s` is necessary to show only the total volume of the catalog.

-If you do not use paremetr "s" while in the output will be data on the volume of each subdirectory and file in the specified directory.
+If you do not use paremetr `s` while in the output will be data on the volume of each subdirectory and file in the specified directory.

 ```
 du -m /home/user/
 ```

-With the parameter "S" in the output will only information about the volume of sub-directories but not files.
+With the parameter `S` (with a capital letter) in the output will only information about the volume of sub-directories but not files.

 ```
 du -mS /home/user/
 ```

-### Cleaning the basket from the console.
+### Cleaning the Trash folder from the console.

-We find all the debris in the system:
+To get rid of the files in Trash folder, you first have to locate your Trash folder.

 ```
 locate Trash